sooti/stremio-addon-debrid-search/README.md

 If disabled or not configured, the addon behaves as before (including optional Real-Debrid file cache).

+### Clustering and Multiple Workers

+Sootio supports running multiple worker processes to better utilize multiple CPU cores.
+This can improve performance under high load.

+- To run with multiple workers: `npm run cluster`
+- By default, it runs single-threaded as before with `npm start`
+- Control number of workers with environment variable: `MAX_WORKERS=12 npm run cluster`
+- Workers will automatically restart if they crash
+- Recommended: Set `MAX_WORKERS` to number of CPU cores on your server (or less)
+- Maximum 32 workers to prevent system overloading

 ---

 ## ⚠️ Notes & Current Issues